THE PETEY GREENE PROGRAM IN RHODE ISLAND

 All volunteers are required to complete a 5 hour training run by Petey Greene program staff.
 The new volunteer must also complete the necessary facility clearance paperwork and attend a facility orientation.
 We will also host events and follow-up trainings that we will ask you to attend.

 Rhode Island offers a plethora of volunteer opportunities at various educational levels.
 Our volunteer tutors work with students taking high school equivalency (formerly GED), adult basic education, English as a second language (ESL), college entrance exam or college classes.
-Our TAs support the Community College of Rhode Island Program, which grants an accredited associates degree to a select group of students in Rhode Island prisons.
+Our TAs support the Community College of Rhode Island, which allows students to obtain an accredited associate's degree while incarcerated.
+TAs also support College Unbound, offering three semesters of credit bearing courses inside the ACI with the opportunity to continue their pursuit of a bachelor’s degree upon returning home.

 Volunteers travel via university personal car, carpool, or bus depending on what is available.
 Upon acceptance, consult with firstname.lastname@example.org about which option is best for you.
 All personal transportation expenses going to or from a tutoring session are reimbursable.